The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Saywa Archaeological Park

-On of the best hikes in the Sacred Valley in Peru can be found in the backdrop of Urubamba, Saywa Mountain.
+One of the best hikes in the Sacred Valley in Peru can be found in the backdrop of Urubamba, Saywa Mountain.
 On top of Saywa, find two ancient pillars, remnants of the mighty Inca dynasty, or maybe before.
 Saywa Archaeological Park is free to enjoy and sees little foot traffic.
-This hike showcases some of the best views of Urubamba and the entire Sacred Valley.

 Laguna Juchuycocha